aws-solutions/qnabot-on-aws/README.md

 ### Pre-created deployment

-Sign in to the AWS Management Console and select the button to launch the `qnabot-onaws--main.template` AWS CloudFormation template.
+Sign in to the AWS Management Console and select the button to launch the `qnabot-onaws-main.template` AWS CloudFormation template.
 Alternatively, you can download the template as a starting point for your own implementation.
 The template launches in the US East (N. Virginia) Region by default.
 To launch the solution in a different AWS Region, use the Region selector in the console navigation bar.